QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+445 **Seed and Shield: A Qualitative Investigation of Black Middle-Class Families and Their Literacy Practices.** Taylor Toniese McElwain.
+Dissertation 2026  Virginia Polytechnic Institute <https://hdl.handle.net/10919/143353>

 444 **Redescobrir a Serra da Estrela : um itinerário sustentável contado através de lendas (Rediscovering Serra da Estrela: a sustainable itinerary told through legends).** Ana Marta Figueiredo de Castro,  2026 Master thesis. <http://hdl.handle.net/10400.5/118303>

 443 Schäfer, A. B. (2026). **Sound Awareness Using Austrian Sign Language for Deaf and Hard of Hearing Individuals** [Diploma Thesis, Technische Universität Wien]. reposiTUm. <https://doi.org/10.34726/hss.2026.132705>